lubojr/naucse.python.cz/lessons/beginners-en/exceptions-pl4ua/index.md

 anticipate some exception, i.e., you know exactly what can happen and why, and you are able to fix the error state in the except block.

-A typical example would be reading input from a user.
+A typical example would be reading the input from a user.
 If the user enters gibberish, it is better to ask again until the user enters something meaningful: